Avocarrot/authentication-client/README.md

 ]);

 ```
-The corresponding Client is generated automatically
+The corresponding Client is generated automatically.
 For more information see https://github.com/zendesk/cross-storage

 ### Session operations